-More specifically, the unavoidable starting point for assessing if a failure is foreseeable is to establish the inspection period (i.e., how long it will be before the tree is inspected again).
+Stage 1 - Establish the inspection frequency: The unavoidable starting point for assessing if a failure is foreseeable is to establish the inspection period, i.e. how long it will be before the tree is inspected again.
 If an inspection period is not known or has not been specified, then the inspector has to allocate one and record it.
 This is because the assessment of foreseeability of failure is a meaningless concept if set within an open-ended timescale; all trees will fail given enough time.

-With a fixed timescale in mind, the inspector can then review all the factors that can influence whether a failure will occur.
+Stage 2 - Identify and list relevant factors that could contribute to a failure: With a fixed timescale in mind, the inspector can then review all the factors that can influence whether a failure will occur.
 These are likely to include, but are not strictly limited to:

-Tree health
+- Tree health

-- Structural defects - History of failure (subject tree and others nearby) - Predisposition of the species to failure - Recent nearby changes or disturbance (ground conditions and shelter) - Prevailing ground conditions affecting stability - Exposure to weather that is the basis for deciding if a failure is foreseeable.
+- Structural defects

+- History of failure (subject tree and others nearby)

+- Predisposition of the species to failure

+- Recent nearby changes or disturbance (ground conditions and shelter)

+- Prevailing ground conditions affecting stability

+- Exposure to weather